Awards and Scholarships

 Expanding Horizons Scholarship

-This award was created to provide School of Business & Economics majors with the opportunity to study outside of the United States in a foreign environment developing their awareness of other cultures and experiencing people of all countries.
-Students in the School of Business & Economics who have registered to participate in a credit-earning semester abroad program are eligible for this scholarship.
+This award was created to provide School of Business and Economics majors with the opportunity to study outside of the United States in a foreign environment developing their awareness of other cultures and experiencing people of all countries.
+Students in the School of Business and Economics who have registered to participate in a credit-earning semester abroad program are eligible for this scholarship.
 Preference is given to non-traditional students, students with established financial need, students who have, are currently enrolled in or are registered in an insurance class, and students with a minimum 3.0 GPA.

 Gordon Haferbecker Scholarships

 Two scholarships are awarded to both a junior standing and senior standing majoring in business administration, managerial accounting, or economics with a minimum cumulative and major GPA of 3.0.
 Awards are given to students who show character, need, and scholarship.

 Award will be given to a junior or senior (with at least one semester remaining) majoring in business administration, economics, or managerial accounting with minimum 3.0 GPA, high scholastic achievement, and demonstrated leadership.
 Financial need is not considered.
 All applicants must be in their sophomore or junior year at time of application.
 Applicants should include a written statement no more than 250 words explaining why they chose business administration, economics, or managerial accounting as their major and their future plans as well as two letters of recommendation from two department members.